October 27, 2023

 Udemy is a global marketplace for e-learning and teaching online.
 Students master new skills by learning from an extensive library of courses in 15 main categories and 100+ subcategories.
-Its bestselling categories include web, mobile, and app development, IT and software, business, marketing, and personal development.
-A few instructors have made millions of dollars (mostly because of internal marketing support and partnerships with Udemy).
+Its bestselling categories include web, mobile, and app development, IT and software, business, marketing, and personal growth.
+A few instructors have made millions of dollars on Udemy (mostly due to internal marketing support and partnerships).

 - Founded by Gagan Biyani, Oktay Caglar, and Eren Bali in 2010